grines/gossm/README.md

 # gossm
-Abuses AWS SSM Channels for C2 communication
+Abuses AWS SSM Channels for C2 communication.
+Project is not maintained and was used during a red team op.

 # Setup
 export GO111MODULE=off